Bojangles Coliseum: 21st century

-Upgraded for a new age (2015–present)

-In November 2014, the arena got a permanent tenant once again when a third Checkers franchise, now in the American Hockey League, announced a tentative agreement with the Charlotte Regional Visitors' Authority to return to Bojangles' Coliseum for the 2015–16 season.
+In November 2014, the arena secured a permanent tenant once again when a third Checkers franchise, now in the American Hockey League, announced a tentative agreement with the Charlotte Regional Visitors' Authority to return to Bojangles' Coliseum for the 2015–2016 season.
 The Spectrum had poor sight lines for hockey.
 This franchise had taken the place of the ECHL Checkers four years earlier.
 The agreement was pending a Charlotte City Council vote to approve $16 million in funding for renovations in conjunction with the Checkers' return and that December, the city approved the $16 million needed.
 The renovations would include many modern amenities.
 This would be the Coliseum's first major renovation since the 1988 refurbishment.

-Almost a year to the day when the Checkers announced their return to the Coliseum the renovations were completed and unveiled to the public.
+Almost a year to the day when the Checkers announced their return to the Coliseum, the renovations were completed and unveiled to the public.
 Aside from the new seats and score/video boards, other additions also included a sound system (replacing the one used since 1955), locker rooms, a restaurant, updated concessions and repainting the interior.

 The Coliseum celebrated its 60th anniversary in 2015.
 Additional renovations were made in 2016, including upgraded heating/cooling, new internal lighting, and replacing the ice floor among other improvements.
 In 2018, the city of Charlotte broke ground on a structure to connect the Coliseum to Ovens Auditorium, which was completed in 2020.

+In August 2020, "Bojangles' Famous Chicken 'n Biscuits" removed the apostrophe from its name, and removed the words "Famous Chicken 'n Biscuits" from its logo, becoming simply "Bojangles".
+Mirroring this, the venue now uses the name Bojangles Coliseum (without a trailing apostrophe) in its communications.